 Some examples of how we have helped:

-The Journalists’ Charity is best known for its retirement homes.
-But some of its most important work is supporting journalists and their dependants who, for many reasons, have fallen on difficult times.
-Each year we spend about £250,000 helping people who were in desperate straits.
+The Journalists’ Charity supports journalists and their dependants who, for many reasons, have fallen on difficult times.
+Each year we spend about £350,000 helping people who were in desperate straits.
 No two cases are the same and each application is treated on its merits.
 Below are just a few examples of those we have helped in recent months.
 Obviously, we have changed the names because we guarantee anonymity to those who come to us.

 @JournoCharity Thank you for helping to keep a roof over my family’s head after my accident.
 No idea what we would’ve done without you